 Lotte World Tower

-More particularly, the observatory is located on the 123rd floor of the Lotte World Tower in Seoul.
-This is the place where you want to go if you want to have the most incredible view over Seoul from above.
+The observatory is located on the 123rd floor of the Lotte World Tower in Seoul.
+If you want an incredible view of Seoul from above, go there.

 It might be a great idea to come just before sunset and see Seoul during the best time of the day.